Gall stereographic projection

 Gall stereographic projection of the world.
 15° graticule.

 Gall stereographic projection with 1,000 km indicatrices of distortion.

 The Gall stereographic projection, presented by James Gall in 1855, is a cylindrical projection.
 It is neither equal-area nor conformal but instead tries to balance the distortion inherent in any projection.
+It distorts sizes less than the Mercator projection does, and distorts shapes less than an equirectangular projection does.

 Formulae

 The projection is conventionally defined as: